SemanticDevice/linked_list_with_unit_tests/README.md

-# linked_list_with_unit_tests
+# Linked list in C with unit tests and Valgrind

-Implementation of a linked list in C with Unity unit tests and Valgrind
+Implementation of a linked list in C with [Unity](https://github.com/ThrowTheSwitch/Unity) unit tests and [Valgrind](http://valgrind.org/).